 A cocktail of sweetened coffee, Irish whiskey, and whipped cream will make you a delicious Irish coffee that’s perfect for celebrating every day.

 To make this drink, simply fill the mug about 3/4 with the coffee, add brown sugar and Irish whiskey.
 Stir to dissolve completely and add the topping of whipped cream.

 Be careful and inevitably don’t mix the cream with coffee.
 You’re all done!

 Sip while it’s hot!

-Despite the learning curve, you'll still be able to make delicious quality coffee at the comfort of your home.
+Despite the learning curve, you’ll still be able to make delicious quality coffee in the comfort of your home.
 Just follow the steps carefully, especially the ones that insist on safety concerns.

-Don't forget, you'd expect best results only when you start with freshly ground coffee.
-If you'll be missing this element, you're actually cutting yourself short before even starting the brewing.
+Don’t forget; you’d expect the best results only when you start with freshly ground coffee.
+If you are missing this element, you’re actually cutting yourself short before even starting the brewing.